pnp/teams-dev-samples/samples/tab-corporate-helper/README.md

 * Add the following Delegated Permissions for Graph to your App Registration: User.Read, Calendars.ReadWrite ,Mail.Send, MailboxSettings.ReadWrite.
 Grant Admin Consent to them (https://learn.microsoft.com/en-us/graph/use-postman).
 * Generate a Client Secret for your App Registration.
 * Update the appsettings.json file (Check Setup - Step 3 above).
-* In the command line, go to the project's folder (app-coorporatehelper-tab) and run:
+* In the command line, go to the project's folder (app-Corporatehelper-tab) and run:
   * `dotnet run`
 * Update the manifest (Check Setup - Step 4 above) and upload to Teams.